OpenWonderLabs/node-switchbot/README.md

 ## Supported OS

 The node-switchbot supports only Linux-based OSes, such as Raspbian, Ubuntu, and so on.
-This module does not support Windows and Mac OS for now.
+This module does not support Windows and macOS for now.
 (If [@abandonware/noble](https://github.com/abandonware/noble) is installed properly, this module might work well on such OSes.)

 ## Dependencies